 Ross joined Watsi on April 13th, 2017.
 Three years ago, Ross became the 2781st member to automatically support a new Watsi patient every month.
-Since then, 3,184 more people have become monthly donors!
-Ross' most recent donation supported Vin, a 5-year-old artist from Cambodia, to fund surgery to remove a mole from her cheek.
+Since then, 3,699 more people have become monthly donors!
+Ross' most recent donation supported Yory, a chef from Cambodia, to fund surgery on her right ear.

 Vin is a five-year-old child from Cambodia.
 She is the oldest of three children.
 Her mother works in a factory, and her father is a farmer.
 She has not yet started school but she loves to paint at home and help her mother cook.
 She also helps taking care of her younger siblings.
 Since birth, Vin has had nevus, or mole, on her cheek.
 It has grown larger as time has passed.
 As it grows bigger, it could start to cause further complications.
 She also experiences difficulty socializing with other children because of her condition.
 When Vin's family learned about our medical partner, Children's Surgical Centre, they traveled for four hours seeking treatment.
 On July 9th, surgeons at Children's Surgical Centre will perform a skin flap procedure to to replace the skin of the nevus with healthy skin.
 Now, she needs help to fund this $657 procedure.
 Vin's mother shared, "I hope that after this surgery, she will look healthy and normal, and will not have any more problems."